aetperf/aetperf.github.io/_posts/2022-03-03-Applying-a-row-wise-function-to-a-Pandas-dataframe.md

 ## Polars vectorize

 We can also use Polars built-in vectorization the same way we did with Pandas.
-This does not make use of any row-wise function.
+This does not make use of the previous row-wise functions.

 ```python